elenasamuylova/drafts/llm_course/README.md

 - In production settings, where outputs are evaluated in real time
 - In certain evaluation scenarios like adversarial testing, where you assess the expected properties of an answer (e.g., by evaluating that it does not have any toxicity or bias)

 Interestingly, LLMs that work with text data and generate open-ended outputs have more possibilities for reference-free evaluation compared to traditional ML models, which often deal with tabular data or non-interpretable features.
-With LLMs outputs, it is possible to assess **specific properties** of generated text — such as tone, fluency, or safety — even without having an exact ground truth reference.
+With LLMs outputs, it is possible to assess specific properties of generated text — such as tone, fluency, or safety — even without having an exact ground truth reference.
 This is enabled through methods like **LLM judges** and **predictive ML scoring models**.

 > 📖**Read more**: [LLM Evaluation Guide](https://www.evidentlyai.com/llm-guide/llm-evaluation).
 > Refer to this guide for additional explanations on different LLM evaluation workflows, such as comparative experiments, LLM stress-testing, red-teaming, and regression testing.

 ## Evaluation metrics and methods

 Some LLM evaluation metrics — just like traditional predictive metrics — apply only in reference-based scenarios.
-Other methods, such as using **LLM judges**, can be used in both reference-based and reference-free evaluation.
+Other methods, such as using LLM judges, can be used in both reference-based and reference-free evaluation.

 Here are different LLM evaluation methods at a glance: